que-ro/quest_of_lab_graal/README.md

 You can add options:
-handle_dynamic_loading=yes or handle_dynamic_loading=y: Will allow the scan of web dynamic loading page, such as page containing list that load when you scroll to the bottom of it. url_needs_to_contain=thisChainOfCharacters: Will force the spider to only crawl urls containing the chain of characters.
+handle_dynamic_loading=yes or handle_dynamic_loading=y: Will allow the scan of web dynamic loading page, such as page containing list that load when you scroll to the bottom of it. url_needs_to_contain=thisChainOfCharacters: Will force the spider to only crawl urls containing the chain of characters. http_allowed=y or http_allowed=yes: The spider will also crawl http url in addition to the default https

 Command line example: scrapy crawl percelab - a handle_dynamic_loading=yes -a url_needs_to_contain=thisChainOfCharacters